Compton Police Department: 1910s–1920s

 On April 7, 1908, the Marshal's pay had been raised to include 1.5 percent of all taxes collected by him as ex officio City Tax Collector.
 On July 7, 1909, Marshal Davis was authorized to purchase two handbooks on street law.
 Effective June 7, 1910, the Marshal's salary was raised to $15 per month plus 10 percent of license money and 15 percent of dog tax money collected.
 On January 3, 1911, Davis asked to Board of Trustees for authority to hire motorcycle officers.
 Two weeks later, the request was granted.
 The officers were to be employed part-time for a 30-day period effective January 17.
 Their pay was set a 50 percent of all fines they collected, minus recorder's fees.

 Records show that L. J. Grout became City Marshal sometime in 1911 and resigned that same year.
 He was succeeded by J.W.
 Stone.

 On February 21, 1911, the board voted to pay the officers $6 from each $10 fine and 50 percent of the gross of fines above $10.
 Apparently, this arrangement was viewed as being biased in favor of the officers because the city soon found itself in its first recorded contract negotiations with the motorcycle policemen.
 On April 14 that same year, an agreement was reached whereby the officers were to receive $6 from each $10 fine and $7.50 from each fine over $15 until further notice.

 In 1916, A.E.
 Kenoyer became Marshal, replacing Stone, who had held office longer than anyone else up to that time.
 In 1920, Kenoyer was succeeded by Charles G. Davidson and in 1921, the Marshal was authorized to place a red light at the front of the police station, possibly to signal patrol officers to check the station for calls.

 In June of that same year, the city's first salaried part-time motorcycle officer, Claude Bonta, was hired.
 He was paid $1 per hour and was to work not less than 20 hours per week.
 On March 7, 1922, Ray Hecock was hired as the first full-time salaried motorcycle officer.
 He was paid $175 per month.
+Hecock would later become a Captain in the department, and serve as acting chief of the department during the War of the Chiefs in March of 1936.

 Effective July 17, 1923, the salary of the City Marshal was also set at $175 per month.

 From Marshal to Chief of Police

-J.O.
-Burris became Marshal in 1922 and served until February 27, 1923, when the Board of Trustees appointed Everet A. West Police Chief and by minute motion gave him authority over all the city's police officers.
+John Oliver (J.O.)
+Burris, a city trustee, became Marshal in 1922 and served until February 27, 1923.
+The Board of Trustees then appointed Evert Albert West Police Chief and by minute motion gave him authority over all the city's police officers.
 This move by the Board effectively removed law enforcement from the political arena.
 Henceforth, police chiefs would be appointed, not elected as had been the case with City Marshals.